Especially for You: Chart performance

 "Especially for You" debuted at number two in Australia and stayed at that position for four consecutive weeks.
-This marked Donovan's highest peak in Australia, but not Minogue's, after setting a record with her first three singles debuting at number one, and who then went on to have four more number ones.
+This marked Donovan's highest peak in Australia, but not Minogue's, who had set a record with her first three singles reaching number one, and who then went on to have seven more number ones.
 In New Zealand, the song debuted at number four, and peaked at number two.
 To date, this is Donovan's only single to peak in the top twenty, and was at the time Minogue's longest-charting single in that country, staying for 21 weeks, before being surpassed by "Can't Get You Out of My Head" (2001), which peaked at number one.
 The song then debuted at number two on the UK Singles Chart, staying there for four weeks, rising to number one for three consecutive weeks.
 The song stayed in the chart for 14 weeks in total.
-It was Minogue's second number-one out of seven, and Donovan's first of four.
+It was Minogue's second number-one out of eight, and Donovan's first of four.
 In 2014 the song became one of only 154 singles in UK Official Charts History to reach 1 million sales.

 In the European markets, the song debuted at number 39 on the French Singles Chart and rose to number three for two consecutive weeks.
 This was Minogue's highest peaking single in France until 2001's "Can't Get You Out of My Head".
 The song debuted at number 73 on the Dutch Top 40, peaking at number four for a sole week, and was her highest peaking song until "Can't Get You Out of My Head".
 The song spent a sole week at number ten in Norway.
 The song had debuted at number 15 in Sweden, until peaking at number twelve for a solitary week.
 In Switzerland, the song peaked at number two for a single week, staying in the charts for fifteen weeks.
 This was Minogue's highest peaking song until "Can't Get You Out of My Head".
 The song peaked at number twelve in Austria for one week.
 "Especially for You" was Minogue's biggest-selling single in the United Kingdom until 2001's "Can't Get You Out of My Head".
 The duet is also the bestselling Stock Aitken Waterman-penned single, selling more than one million copies to date as of December 2014.